Enable the INBO universe

 Introduction

-The package forrescalc is developed to analyse tree measure data that are saved in a fieldmap database.
+The package forrescalc is developed to analyse tree measure data from Vandekerkhove et al. (2021) that are saved in a Fieldmap database.
 The package contains functions to aggregate the data to different levels.
 As the dataset is rather large and these calculations take a lot of time, the package also contains functions to save results in a git repository and retrieve them afterwards for further analysis or visualisation of results.
 Primary results of the aggregations are saved in the git repository forresdat, which is meant to be data source for aggregated data on forests.
 Calculations are done by using ID codes, and lookup tables for these codes are saved as separate tables in forresdat.

 Installation